krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     **set_string** *principal* *key* *value*

 Sets a string attribute on *principal*.
+String attributes are used to supply per-principal configuration to the KDC and some KDC plugin modules.
+The following string attributes are recognized by the KDC:

+**session_enctypes**
+    Specifies the encryption types supported for session keys when the principal is authenticated to as a server.
+See :ref:`Encryption_and_salt_types` in :ref:`kdc.conf(5)` for a list
+    of the accepted values.

 This command requires the **modify** privilege.